The Obelisk Gate: Awards

-The Obelisk Gate won the Hugo Award for Best Novel in 2017.
-It was the second award for Jemisin's Broken Earth series (after The Fifth Season in 2016), making Jemisin the first author in over two decades to win the Best Novel Hugo in two consecutive years.
+The Obelisk Gate's Best Novel Hugo made Jemisin the first author in over two decades to win the Best Novel Hugo in two consecutive years.
+She won it in 2016 with The Fifth Season, the previous novel in the Broken Earth series (The Fifth Season).
 Moreover, The Obelisk Gate's victory came as part of a women-heavy slate of winners at the 2017 Hugos, which included best novel, novella, novelette, and short story.

-Outside of the Hugos, The Obelisk Gate was nominated for the Nebula Award for Best Novel, but lost to Charlie Jane Anders' All the Birds in the Sky.
-It won RT Book Reviews' 2016 award for best high fantasy novel.